 @loarie I am curious to know your thoughts here regarding state specific vs. broader application of the taxonomy, though.

-Posted by nathantaylor over 2 years ago
+Posted by nathantaylor almost 3 years ago

 As for where things should go, the maps provided by Campbell give a pretty good indication the continental US (more info here: https://www.inaturalist.org/atlases/15469).
 It's not clear-cut in all cases, but the SE US stuff has already been segregated so we shouldn't have to worry about that.
 A. eremicus is essentially the only unincorporated name.

-Posted by nathantaylor over 2 years ago
+Posted by nathantaylor almost 3 years ago

 @nathantaylor Well, the confusion is already happening, since iNat users are already manually changing their IDs to A. tenuispatheus throughout Texas.
 With this reverted, users will see A. glomeratus as the most abundant species in Texas and A. tenuispatheus as a less abundant species -- when they should all be A. tenuispatheus.
 I think it would be good to change what we know can be verified, then add to the taxon split as the outer ranges of the split become better defined.